MaxwellMeyer/currency-exchange/README.md

 1. View on Github

+2. To handle API key (BEFORE you build the project):

+- Initialize a .env file in root directory
+- To acquire your own api key, follow the instructions [here](https://www.exchangerate-api.com/)
+- Create account, navigate to your account dashboard which will contain your personal key.
+- Store key in the .env file created earlier, adhering to the following format:
+  API_KEY=[your-api-KEY-here, without brackets]

-2. Alternatively, follow the steps below to install node.js and use npm to install the required dependencies:
+3. Follow the steps below to install node.js and use npm to install the required dependencies:

 - Install Node.js via Homebrew in your terminal using the command $ brew install node
 - Navigate to the root level of a new directory and clone this GH repository
 - Install required dependencies with the command $ npm install
 - Use the command $ npm test to run tests with Jest and confirm % of line coverage
 - Use the command $ npm run build to bundle project files with webpack

-3. To handle API key:

-- Initialize a .env file in root directory
-- To acquire your own api key, follow the instructions [here](https://www.exchangerate-api.com/)
-- Create account, navigate to your account dashboard which will contain your personal key.
-- Store key in the .env file created earlier, adhering to the following format:
-  API_KEY=[your-api-KEY-here, without brackets]

 ## License Information